New Forest Tour Green route - things to see and do

 Lyndhurst is often referred to as the ‘capital’ of the New Forest.
 The Court of Verderers has been held here since medieval times – making it the longest-running court in the country – controlling the number of ponies which can graze in the Forest.
 Right beside the Tour stop is the New Forest Visitor Centre (free entry) – with museum, gallery, information centre, and shop – a good place to plan your New Forest adventure.
 Hire bikes from The Woods Cyclery

 Brockenhurst sits right in the heart of the Forest, so it’s a great place to hop off the Tour to hire a bike and try out one of the many off-road cycle routes into the Forest.
-Cyclexperience operate cycle hire and are based by the rail station (across the footbridge from the New Forest Tour stop).
+Cyclexperience operates cycle hire and is based by the rail station (across the footbridge from the New Forest Tour stop).

 The historic market town of Lymington, with its charming cobbled streets and old buildings, is a great place for a spot of shopping or a meal out.
 Its location at the mouth of the Lymington River has resulted in a colourful history of smuggling, shipbuilding, and sailing.
 Watch fishing boats and yachts coming and going from the Quay.